 Issues that go unmeasured often remain unresolved.
 Understanding children's current situation and their problems is vital when dealing with future problems in our society, which is why we need to improve the way we gather and process children's related data in order to make the better the future.
-Without basic facts and real data, we cannot assure equal rights and a fair start in life for children around the world.

 We want our message to the United Nations General Assembly to be loud and clear.
 We need to generate awareness about the big responsibility they have in their hands by making each and every person from every background and culture face this reality.
 Thereupon, we introduce a new kind of Time Machine.
 The Time Machine is an experience that aims to make the world leaders and other participants of the General Assembly, look back to their own childhood and understand how they can change the childhood of millions of children today.

 Even if this pledge is not legally binding to anyone, it can mean a lot to many.
 Each participant will sign a commitment pledge between themselves and themselves as a child commiting to improve children's related data that will be will be publicly exhibited.

 THE COMMITMENT ALBUM